RayHightower/rayhightower.github.octo-broken/source/_posts/2014-06-10-citizen-science-with-openrov.markdown

 * Arduino - inexpensive micro-controller commonly used in robotics projects.
 * TCP/IP - the communication protocol of the Internet.
 TCP/IP handles all communications (commands, video) between the OpenROV and the pilot’s laptop.

-Radio waves (like WiFi) don't travel very well underwater, so ROV communication happens through a tether, a bundle of copper wires carrying signals back and forth.

 The OpenROV team has released all of their [schematics and source code](https://github.com/openrov) to the open source community, hence the word “open” in the company name.
 If you think the open source aspects of OpenROV are exciting, wait until you hear about the company's main mission: Underwater exploration.
 <!--more-->
 Eric and David were kind enough to invite me to their lab/manufacturing facility in Berkeley, California last week.
 Thank you, OpenROV makers!